Art Therapy: Benefits For Anxiety

 To see if this treatment could influence symptom reduction, researchers studied its efficacy in treating adult women with anxiety disorders like GAD and panic disorder.
 Through a randomized control trial study, participants completed online assessments.
 After creating art, they reported more positive self-evaluation.
 Post-treatment results also showed a reduction in physical symptoms, such as elevated heart rate.

-Effect on other mental health challenges
+Art therapy's effect on mental health

 A meta-study observed art therapy's treatment effects on anxiety disorder and depression and found that it can help treat symptoms of both conditions in the majority of patients.
 Of the seven different papers cited in the meta-study, four reported post-treatment anxiety symptom reduction as well as reduction of severe depression symptoms.

-Potential benefits for managing symptoms
+Potential benefits for anxiety

 Art therapy for managing symptoms has long been a popular tool used in conjunction with more traditional methods because of its many potential benefits.
 It can serve as an alternate mode of communication.
 It can also center thoughts, break the cycle of rumination, provide dialogue direction, ease nervous clients, and have an overall calming effect.